14 September 1902, Kimberley’s new synagogue on Memorial Road opens.

 Although sources do vary there were undoubtedly members of the Jewish faith on the diamond fields by 1869, the Griqualand West Hebrew Congregation being founded in 1871, the third oldest congregation in South Africa behind Cape Town and Port Elizabeth.
 By 1873 there were regular services being held in Kimberley.

-Some of the ministers that served in the Shul were M Mendelsohn, A Ornstein, M L Harris, E Joffe, H Isaacs, J Matzner, S Kruglak and M Silberhaft, the latter being known as the Travelling Rabbi.
+Some of the ministers that served in the Shul were M Mendelsohn, A Ornstein, M L Harris, E Joffe, H Isaacs, J Matzner, S Kruglak, and O Werner.